Your guide to the 10 most important criteria to consider when comparing and evaluating your network and infrastructure orchestration platform options.

 • The limitations of a solution will be defined by what it’s designed for – an open source tool might require custom work for integrations between systems, and a solution from an equipment vendor might not support certain devices.

-• A network-focused solution will work with your network-specific systems such as AI ops and telemetry tools.
+• A network-focused solution will work with your network-specific systems such as AI ops and telemetry tools, and will enable you to onboard both high-code and low-code network automation assets easily.

-• A network-focused solution will allow you to build automations across your network domains including SD-WANs and cloud environments.
+• A network-focused solution will allow you to orchestrate across multiple network domains including traditional network domains, SD-WAN, and public cloud environments.

 Solution Evaluation Questions

-• Is network automation the core focus of the solution?
+• Is the network the core focus of the solution?

 02 Multi-Domain Support

-Modern network infrastructure is distributed across multiple network domains, including traditional on-premises data centers, public and private cloud environments, SD-WAN, and more.
-It’s critical that an automation solution easily orchestrates automation workflows across these domains so a network team can keep up with their evolving infrastructure.
+Modern network and IT infrastructure is distributed across multiple domains, including traditional on-premises data centers, public and private cloud environments, SD-WAN, and more.
+It’s critical that an orchestration solution can be used to build workflows across these domains so network teams can keep up with evolving infrastructure.

 Why It Matters

-• Automation solutions should meet the reality of your distributed network across all domains and third-party tools.
+• Orchestration solutions should meet the reality of your distributed network across all domains and third-party tools.

 • Multi-domain, multi-vendor support for all devices and all platforms enables future expansion and evolution of network infrastructure.

-• End-to-end automation across domains simplifies network management and reduces manual swivel-chairing.
+• End-to-end orchestration of domain-specific automations simplifies network management and reduces manual swivel-chairing.

 • IT service delivery speed can continue to increase even as domains like cloud and SD-WAN branches gain a growing share of your network traffic.